MinhazAyaaz/Early-Fusion-of-CNN-and-BovW-FER2013/README.md

-Early Fusion of CNN and BovW Features for FER2013 Research Paper for Capstone Project of CSE Department, North South University In collaboration with Nashrah Haque, Labib Rahman, MD Rifat Bin Yusuf
+Early Fusion of CNN and BovW Features for FER2013 Research Paper for Capstone Project of CSE Department, North South University.

+In collaboration with Nashrah Haque, Labib Rahman, MD Rifat Bin Yusuf

 Check the poster for a detailed description of the methodology.